-Kris Jenner Celebrates Rob Kardashian’s 30th Birthday: ‘I Am So Proud of the Man You Have Become’
+Kris Jenner Celebrates Rob Kardashian's 30th Birthday: 'I Am So Proud of the Man You Have Become'

 RELATED VIDEO: Rob Kardashian Confesses He Wanted a Boy, But Calls Daughter Dream His ‘Best Friend’

+“Robert, I love you so much.
+I have the best memories of us when we were kids,” wrote Kylie Jenner, 19, on her app.
+“Happy birthday, big bro!”

+“Relationship goals,” quipped Kourtney Kardashian, 37, on Instagram, sharing a picture of her and Rob on vacation with her son Mason.
+“Bob, Bob…Happy Birthday Bob!”

-It’s certainly been a big year for Kardashian: The star, who has struggled with depression, weight gain and type 2 diabetes in recent years — proposed to Blac Chyna, 28, in April 2016.
+It’s certainly been a big year for Rob: The star, who has struggled with depression, weight gain and type 2 diabetes in recent years — proposed to Blac Chyna, 28, in April 2016.
 A month later, the two announced that they were expecting their first child together, and they welcomed daughter Dream in November.

-By January, PEOPLE confirmed that two had called off their engagement, and while he may be going through a tough time in the wake of the split, Kardashian’s focus is on his 4-month-old daughter.
+By February, PEOPLE confirmed that two had called off their engagement, and while he may be going through a tough time in the wake of the split, Rob’s focus is on his 4-month-old daughter.

-A source told PEOPLE Wednesday that while Chyna is “giving pushback,” Kardashian wants dual custody of their child and Jenner, 61, is doing everything she can to support him.
+A source told PEOPLE Wednesday that while Chyna is “giving pushback,” Rob wants dual custody of their child and Jenner, 61, is doing everything she can to support him.

-“They are still figuring things out but [Chyna] will certainly do whatever it takes to have Dream be with her for the majority of the time,” said insider added.
+“They are still figuring things out but [Chyna] will certainly do whatever it takes to have Dream be with her for the majority of the time,” the insider added.
 “Kris is backing Rob up 100 percent and won’t let Chyna get away with anything that’s less than fair.”

 FROM COINAGE: See Where 6 Stars Were Before They Were Famous

-And Jenner isn’t Kardashian’s only source of support: His sisters are completely behind him as he learns to navigate his new life as a single dad.
+And Jenner isn’t Rob’s only source of support: His sisters are completely behind him as he learns to navigate his new life as a single dad.

 “The entire Kardashian family is there for Rob as well and supports him wholeheartedly,” the source said.
 “They are prepared to protect him in whatever way they need to.”